 Decentralization and Local Governance Project, Peru

-Despite having one of the fastest growing economies in the world in terms of gross domestic product growth rate according to the World Bank, Peru has not improved its public services at the same rate.
-Remote Amazonian regions, in particular, have seen little to no improvement in key social indicators, despite the strong economic growth.
+Despite having one of the world’s fastest growing economies in terms of gross domestic product growth rate, according to the World Bank, Peru historically has been unable to improve its public services at the same rate.
+This disparity was particularly acute in the country’s remote Amazonian regions, which had little to no improvement in key social indicators, despite the strong economic growth.

-Tetra Tech is supporting the U.S. Agency for International Development’s (USAID) ProDecentralization (PRODES) project to help improve public service delivery and government accountability in Peru.

-PRODES III, the third iteration of this project, includes five isolated Amazonian regions: San Martin, Ucayali, Amazonas, Loreto, and Madre de Dios.
+Tetra Tech supported multiple phases of the United States Agency for International Development’s (USAID) ProDecentralization (PRODES) project to address local government improvements in Peru.
+The project’s third iteration launched in 2012 and included five isolated Amazonian regions: San Martin, Ucayali, Amazonas, Loreto, and Madre de Dios.
 These regions have large indigenous populations whose rates of social well-being are among the lowest in the hemisphere.
-Tetra Tech is working directly with sub national governments to improve the delivery of essential public services through technical assistance and training, which in turn increases accountability, transparency, and civic engagement.
+By working directly with sub-national governments, Tetra Tech provided technical assistance and training to strengthen government capacity to deliver essential public services and increase government accountability and citizen participation.

 The National Assembly of Regional Governments (ANGR) recognized PRODES III in June 2017 for its contribution to strengthening the decentralization process and continuous support for regional governments in Peru.